Sustainability

 ENVIRONMENTAL

-Through its corporate citizenship programmes, Brikor commits to focusing on sustainability aspects through conservation of the environment and
+Through its corporate citizenship programmes, Brikor commits to focusing on sustainability aspects through conservation of the environment and resources.

-F2022 AT A GLANCE
+F2024 AT A GLANCE

-- Emissions – production data ranging from raw materials used to litres of fuel consumed to Eskom power supply for all plants and the mine are collated and emissions licence forms are completed and submitted to external environmental experts for auditing and submission to the Ekurhuleni Metropolitan Municipality’s Environmental Department.
+• Emissions – Production data ranging from raw materials used to litres of fuel consumed to Eskom power supply for all plants and the mine are collated and emissions licence forms are completed and submitted to external environmental experts for auditing and submission to the Ekurhuleni Metropolitan Municipality’s Environmental Department.

-- Water is used in the manufacturing processes with no wastage of water as all water in process is fully used in the brick manufacturing process, resulting in optimal water recycling.
+• Water is used in the manufacturing processes with no wastage of water as all water in process is fully used in the brick manufacturing process, resulting in optimal water recycling.

-- Effluents – Formal storm water control and waste management procedures ensure that all solids are removed from the storm water system prior to leaving the site.
+• Effluents – Formal storm water control and waste management procedures ensure that all solids are removed from the storm water system prior to leaving the site.

-- Biodiversity – Brikor’s mine and brick plants are in close proximity to the Blesbokspruit River and Marievale Bird Sanctuary, which is a Ramsar protected site.
+• Biodiversity – Brikor’s mine and brick plants are in close proximity to the Blesbokspruit River and Marievale Bird Sanctuary, which is a Ramsar protected site.
 Brikor undertakes monthly dust monitoring and quarterly water quality monitoring, as well as annual air emissions licence applications to be able to determine if its operations have any detrimental effect on the neighbouring protected areas.
 Brikor’s coal is very low in Sulphur, thus bringing down the detrimental effect it has significantly.

 SOCIAL

 Brikor’s aim is to create and retain jobs and invest in the Group’s employees’ growth and well-being, while approaching transformation on an inclusive basis.
-Sustainability is viewed as a strategic opportunity,
+Sustainability is viewed as a strategic opportunity, implemented by continually forging relationships with the Group’s stakeholders, be it employees, customers, or the communities within which Brikor operates.

-F2022 AT A GLANCE
+F2024 AT A GLANCE

-- Employment – 522 employees in F2022 of whom 10 are disabled.
+• Employment – 625 employees in F2024 of whom 13 are disabled.

-- Staff turnover rate – 9,61%.
+• Staff turnover rate – 7,35%.

-- Percentage of historically disadvantaged South Africans – 92,15%.
+• Percentage of historically disadvantaged South Africans – 94,24%.

-- Unionised employees – 52,69% of the Group’s workforce.
+• Unionised employees – 75,72% of the Group’s workforce.

-- Communities: Donations to several non-profit organisations, including but not limited to, donations of bricks.
+• Communities: Donations to several non-profit organisations, including but not limited to, donations of bricks.

 GOVERNANCE